y-itao/STAIG/README.md

 The example of extract image features is under `./examples`.

-1.	`Image_feature_extraction-151507`: The process and display of image feature extraction in DLPFC for #151507, corresponding to Figure 3a in the paper.
-2.	`Image_feature_extraction-151673`: The process and display of image feature extraction in DLPFC for #151673, corresponding to Figure 3b in the paper.
+2.	`Image_feature_extraction-151673`: The process and display of image feature extraction in DLPFC for #151673.
-3.	`Image_feature_extraction-BreastCancer`: The process and display of image feature extraction for human breast cancer, corresponding to Figure 3c in the paper.

 Change the work_dir to `./` when loading packages.
 Then, clik and run.